 Breakthrough Bleeding: Vaginal bleeding due to excessive estrogen production (and also usually due to a lack of progesterone production).
 This usually occurs during anovulatory cycles.
 Although breakthrough bleeding may seem like a menstrual period, it is not a true menstrual period if ovulation has not occurred prior to the bleeding.

-Cervical Fluid (CF): The fluid produced by the cervix in which sperm can travel.
+Cervical Mucus (CM): The fluid produced by the cervix in which sperm can travel.
 The quantity and type of cervical fluid present are directly related to the body’s production of estrogen and progesterone.
 Cervical fluid is one of the three primary fertility signs (along with basal body temperature and cervical position).

 Cervical position/cervix tracking: Refers to the height and softness of the cervix, and openness of the cervical os.
 Cervical position is one of the three primary fertility signs (along with BBT and cervical fluid).